mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 	    ItemsPerPage(1).Execute()
 ```

-> NOTE: Path parameters are always required and they will be supplied directly in the `{Operation}()` method:
+Note: Path parameters are always required and they will be supplied directly in the `{Operation}()` method:

-> NOTE: SDK supplies default values for both query and post objects.
+Note: SDK supplies default values for both query and post objects.

 ## Performing Data Modification